universedocs/Universe-Docs/README.md

 * One or more documents contain the complex data in structured format
 * One or more document items contain the data respository that is reusable and no duplicates
 * One or more applicaions uses documents and logic without UI to handle things
 * Let the Robot do machine tasks.
-Humans just enjoy (art, sex, if want can work, etc.,) and relax
+Humans just do what they like (art, sex, etc.,), enjoy and relax.
+If want can work.

 ![Paradism](https://github.com/universedocs/Universe-Docs/blob/master/IMG_0100.jpg)